sumitssutar/PortfolioProjects/SQL Project Covid Data Exploration/README.md

 Skills used in this Project are SQL FUNCTIONS, JOINS, CTE's, Temp Tables, Windows Functions, Aggregate Functions, CREATE VIEWS, Converting Data Types

-Foe more details and SQL Queries, view above file named as 'SQL Queries=Data Exploration on Covid Data'.
+Foe more details and SQL Queries, view above file named as 'SQL Queries=Data Exploration on Covid Data.sql'.